Most Gulf markets extend gains on rate cuts; regional tensions weigh

-Most major stock markets in the Gulf rose in early trade on Monday, continuing a rally sparked by interest rate cuts enacted by regional central banks, although the gains were limited by ongoing geopolitical tensions.
+Most stock markets in the Gulf ended higher on Wednesday, building on gains led by interest rate cuts last week enacted by regional central banks, although geopolitical tensions weighed on investor sentiment.

 Last week, most Gulf central banks cut their key interest rates after the U.S. Federal Reserve decreased rates by half a percentage point citing “greater confidence” on inflation.